-Name your images the same name that corresponds to your data field.
+Name your images the same name that corresponds to the data that will be provided by your list for the data field you are using.
 For example, if your Production Number data is “54321” then the name of the image should be “54321.png” or “54321.jpg”.

 3. Upload your images to a central location.